 Earlier this year, a friend showed up at my front door with a green, aromatic beauty of a plant– a Citronella Geranium— and I’ve been smiling happily at it ever since.
 And then, I found out it was edible!

-We’re infusing Citronella Geranium, also known as a Citronella Flower, Mosquito Plant, or Pelargonium citrosum.
+This recipe uses Citronella Geranium, also known as a Citronella Flower, Mosquito Plant, or Pelargonium citrosum.

-For this syrup we’re using the leaves.
+For this citronella syrup, we’re using the leaves (not the flowers).

 Citronella grass has long, thin blades, and the oil from this plant is used for citronella bug repellent.

-This plant isn’t known to be poisonous, but it’s more likely to produce an allergic reaction.
+Citronella grass isn’t known to be poisonous, but it’s more likely to produce an allergic reaction.
 See a photo of citronella grass here.

 How to Safely Eat Garden Flowers